adi518/vue-facebook-login/README.md

 ## [Loading Facebook SDK](#loading-facebook-sdk)

-This component embeds the [Facebook SDK snippet](https://developers.facebook.com/docs/javascript/quickstart/) unless it find an existing SDK instance.
-However, be sure to resolve `window.fbAsyncInit` **before** a component instance is created, otherwise a racing condition will occur and it may not be able to find the SDK instance.
+This component embeds the [Facebook SDK snippet](https://developers.facebook.com/docs/javascript/quickstart/) unless it finds an existing SDK instance.
+However, be sure to resolve `window.fbAsyncInit` **before** a component instance is created, otherwise, a racing condition will occur and it may not be able to find the SDK instance.
 See [Facebook docs](https://developers.facebook.com/docs/javascript/quickstart/) for more.

 ## [Legacy Browser Support](#ie-support)

 > ❤️ You probably don't need to apply transformations or polyfills to support IE.

 The current build statistically targets legacy browsers like IE 11 and applies transforms and polyfills adaptively.
 However, it is bound to change in the future as statistics change.
-In such case, you'll need to add [@babel/polyfill](https://babeljs.io/docs/en/babel-polyfill) to your dependencies (notice the deprecated way to do it and the newly recommended one).
-Additionally, you'll have to add this component to your transpiled dependencies (e.g., using `transpileDependencies` option in [`vue.config.js`](https://cli.vuejs.org/config/#transpiledependencies)).
+In such a case, you'll need to add [@babel/polyfill](https://babeljs.io/docs/en/babel-polyfill) to your dependencies (notice the deprecated way to do it and the newly recommended one).
+Additionally, you'll have to add this component to your transpile dependencies (e.g., using the `transpileDependencies` option in [`vue.config.js`](https://cli.vuejs.org/config/#transpiledependencies)).

 > ⚠️ Notice the difference between a transform and a polyfill.
 Future syntax has to be transformed, while new language API requires a polyfill.